McIntosh County, Oklahoma: Politics

-Despite a wide Democratic registration advantage, the county has not voted that way in presidential elections in the 21st century.
-The county was slower than most of its size to give large margins to national Republican candidates (Barack Obama still cracked 40% in 2008), but Donald Trump received 69.1% of the vote in 2016.
+Despite a Democratic registration advantage as recently as the late 2010s, the county has not voted that way in presidential elections in the 21st century.
+Although Republican margins in the county have grown at a slower pace than in many other Oklahoma counties of this size, the party has nonetheless won greater than 60% of the county's vote in every election since 2012.
+In 2024, Donald Trump won over 75% of the county's vote, the strongest Republican performance in the county's history.

 Economy

 The county economy has been based primarily on farming and ranching.
 Corn was the principal crop until 1900, when cotton superseded it (as measured by acreage) around the middle of the 20th century.
 Other crops such as sorghum, oats and wheat also became important.
 However, construction of a dam and the resulting Eufaula Lake inundated much of the best cropland, causing a large-scale decline in agriculture.
-Cotton farming essentially ceased in the county by the mid 1970s.
+Cotton farming essentially ceased in the county by the mid-1970s.
 Cattle ranching has remained important, continuing to rise throughout the century.
 By 2000, the county reported 55,000 head of cattle.

 Completion of Eufaula Lake in 1964 generated revenue from hydroelectric power, stimulated tourism, and produced companion businesses like boat building and general retail.

 Mineral resources such as oil, natural gas, limestone, sand and gravel have also been important.
 While there are ample coal deposits, much of it has a high ash and sulfur content, so little except the low-sulfur type has been mined.